cloudposse/terraform-yaml-stack-config/modules/backend/README.md

 ## Usage

-The following example accepts a stack config `my-stack` (which in turn imports other YAML config dependencies) and returns variables, backend config, and imports for stack `my-stack` and Terraform component `my-vpc`.
+The following example loads the stack config `my-stack` (which in turn imports other YAML config dependencies) and returns variables, backend config, and imports for stack `my-stack` and Terraform component `my-vpc`.

   ```hcl